- Discover hidden temples as you cross the plains of Bagan by horse cart

-We continue by car the rest of the day, visiting a variety of temples along the way.
-If you wish, we can pop into a lacquerware workshop to see this labor-intensive craft being made by hand.
-This evening we head to a scenic spot to watch the sunset.
+Continue by car the rest of the day, visiting a variety of temples along the way.
+If you wish, a stop can be made at a lacquerware workshop to see this labor-intensive craft being made by hand.
+The day wraps up with sunset viewing from a scenic location amid the temple plains.

 Day 8: Bagan (Free Day)